 - A word doc, URL, email or shared google doc all work for delivering it

-If you still can’t think of a topic, I’d suggest this exercise: if you could send a message to yourself at the start of your career, what wisdom or advice would it contain?
+If you still can’t think of a topic, think about it this way: if you could send a message to yourself at the start of your career, what wisdom or advice would you share?

-If this seems interesting, shoot me a message with your name, email and a short description of what you’d like to say to new developers everywhere.
+If the audience and the topic area seems interesting, shoot me a message with your name, email and a short description of what you’d like to say to new developers everywhere.
 I’m happy to have you bounce a couple ideas off me if you’d like.
 I’ll be in touch!